GitHub-Octernships/Ivy-Octernships-ML/README.md

 - Make sure you add sufficient comments and documentation at each step.
 That will allow us to evaluate your work, as well as make the code more friendly to read!

 ### Task submission 🚀
+#### 🚨 Task must be submitting in your private repository assigned after applying via [Octernships Dashboard](https://education.github.com/globalcampus/octernships)

+Your private assignment repository will be named: `ivy-octernships-ml-USERNAME`

 Students are expected to use the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) when working on their project.